 Q: When does the new service fee structure come into effect?

-A: The new service fees structure will apply to all of our Sellers as of 1st July 2018.
+A: The new service fees structure will apply to all of our Freelancers as of 1st July 2018.

 Q: Where can I see my service fees structure?

-A: From 1st July 2018, all Sellers will be able to see their updated service fees structure on the Control Panel of their Payments section.
+A: From 1st July 2018, all Freelancers will be able to see their updated service fees structure on the Control Panel of their Payments section.

 Q: What are lifetime billings?

-A: Your lifetime billings are the total invoices paid between you and a Buyer including Seller service fees.
+A: Your lifetime billings are the total invoices paid between you and a Buyer including Freelancer service fees.
 Lifetime billings do not include any fees paid by Buyers to PPH.

 Q: Will my active Jobs be subject to these fees?